wp-plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 3.3.0 =
+* Fix: Used a PHP shortcut that only works in PHP 5.4.
+Shortcut removed.
+* Fix: Support for BedRock and a few more customized installs.
+* Info: If you encounter any issue, please roll-back to 3.2.8 and come to the support forum (https://wordpress.org/support/plugin/wp-retina-2x).
+If you are happy with it, please write a little review (https://wordpress.org/support/view/plugin-reviews/wp-retina-2x) :) Nice week-end everyone!

 = 3.2.9 =
 * Fix: Support for BedRock and a few more customized installs.
 * Update: Allows a little error margin for the resolution of images being uploaded for full-size retina.
-* Info: If you encounter any issue, please roll-back to 3.2.8 and come to the support forum (https://wordpress.org/support/plugin/wp-retina-2x).
-If you are happy with it, please write a little review (https://wordpress.org/support/view/plugin-reviews/wp-retina-2x) :) Nice week-end everyone!

 = 3.2.8 =
 * Fix: Support for custom uploads directory.